shinyhealthtools/medmodr/CONTRIBUTING.md

 - Dark mode and theme customization
 - Keyboard shortcuts for power users
 - Localization support for additional languages
+- Path diagrams for analysis types that currently lack visual output, with coefficient and p-value labels displayed directly on path lines, and customization options consistent with existing diagrams
+- Improvements to existing path diagrams, including better layout, styling, and interactivity
+- Overall UI redesign and modernization to make the application more visually appealing, polished, and user-friendly across all sections and workflows
 ---

 ## Development Guidelines